stashgg/stash-unity/Assets/Stash.Popup/README.md

 ### Forcing Web View Mode

-Stash Popup can also force Web View Mode (SFSafariViewController on iOS, Chrome Custom Tabs on Android) instead of in-app WebView.
-You can either force this in code or later remotly via Stash Studio for specific segments.
+Stash Popup can also force Web View mode (SFSafariViewController on iOS, Chrome Custom Tabs on Android) instead of in-app WebView.
+You can either force this in code or later remotely via Stash Studio for specific segments.

+Keep in mind that callbacks do not work for the web view mode, and users are instead redirected back to the game via deeplinks after a successful purchase.

 ```csharp
 void OpenInBrowser(string url)